History of Local Law 11

 Unsafe

-Conditions exist that pose an immediate danger to public safety β loose masonry units, severely corroded lintels, large cracks in structural concrete, or actively spalling concrete.
-An Unsafe filing triggers immediate obligations: the owner must immediately erect a Supported Scaffold or other protective measures (such as a safety netting system) and must begin repair work within 30 days.
-Unsafe conditions that are not remediated within 90 days allow NYC DOB to perform emergency repairs at the owner's expense, plus civil penalties.
+Conditions exist that pose an immediate danger to public safety β€” loose masonry units, severely corroded lintels, large cracks in structural concrete, or actively spalling concrete.
+An Unsafe filing triggers immediate obligations: the owner must put public protection in place right away, coordinate emergency response with the QEWI and contractor team, and follow the active DOB repair and reporting requirements without delay.
+If the condition is not stabilized and corrected, DOB can escalate enforcement and pursue emergency action at the owner's expense.

 What Happens During a FISP Inspection

-FISP inspections are performed by a Qualified Exterior Wall Inspector (QEWI) β a licensed PE or RA with at least one year of exterior wall evaluation experience.
+FISP inspections are performed by a Qualified Exterior Wall Inspector (QEWI) β€” a licensed PE or RA with at least one year of exterior wall evaluation experience.
 The process typically unfolds as follows:

-- Document Review: The QEWI reviews available building records, previous FISP reports, DOB violation history, and any available architectural/structural drawings.
+1. Document Review: The QEWI reviews available building records, previous FISP reports, DOB violation history, and any available architectural/structural drawings.

-- Ground-Level Observation: The inspector walks the perimeter of the building, examining accessible portions of all exterior walls using binoculars and noting conditions requiring close-up inspection.
+2. Ground-Level Observation: The inspector walks the perimeter of the building, examining accessible portions of all exterior walls using binoculars and noting conditions requiring close-up inspection.

-- Sounding: The inspector physically taps masonry and concrete surfaces to detect hollow areas, delamination, and loose material.
+4. Sounding: The inspector physically taps masonry and concrete surfaces to detect hollow areas, delamination, and loose material.
 This "hammer tapping" technique is a fundamental indicator of facade distress.

-- Report Preparation & Filing: The QEWI produces the FISP Technical Report (TR6), classifies the building, and files electronically through DOB NOW.
+5. Report Preparation & Filing: The QEWI produces the FISP Technical Report (TR6), classifies the building, and files electronically through DOB NOW.
 The owner receives copies of all filed documents.

 Penalties for Non-Compliance